Severson-Group/eMach/docs/source/mechanical_analyzers/SynR_struct_analyzer.rst

 rotor-mounted field source.
 Basic characteristics of the design and analysis of synchronous reluctance machines can be done by hand, as is shown in the paper `here <https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5167704>`_.
 Reluctance rotors are able to achieve high inductance ratios because of their complex rotor design.
-This complex rotor design is great for creating reluctace torque, but can have some unintended consequences regarding mechanical integrity.
+This complex rotor design is great for creating reluctance torque, but can have some unintended consequences regarding mechanical integrity.
 The following parameter is crucial to ensuring SynR rotors maintain mechanical integrity under rated conditions:

 1) Maximum rotor stress must be below yield stress